dee-at-twilio/conv-relay-scheduling/README.md

 When Twilio receives the above TwiML, it initiates a WebSocket connection to your agent server.
 It sends a [setup message](https://www.twilio.com/docs/voice/conversationrelay/websocket-messages#setup-message) immediately after.
 Once connected, Conversation Relay begins streaming patient audio, transcribing it, and sending the text utterances to your agent server as JSON payloads via the WebSocket.
 Check the [documentation](https://www.twilio.com/docs/voice/conversationrelay/websocket-messages#getting-messages-from-twilio) for other messages expected from the Conversation Relay service.

 ## LLM scheduling agent
 The LLM agent is the core logic engine.
-It receives patient utterances from Conversation Relay, determines the patient's intent, interacts with your scheduling tools (Airtable), and responds with an action (speak, invoke tool, or escalate to human).
+It receives patient utterances from Conversation Relay, determines the patient's intent, interacts with your scheduling db (SQLite), and responds with an action (speak, invoke tool, or escalate to human).
 It also maintains conversation history for the duration of the call.
 When a message arrives from Conversation Relay, the agent -
 1. Extracts the patient's transcribed utterance and appends it to conversation history
 2. Streams the LLM response token-by-token back to Conversation Relay so speech synthesis starts immediately
-3. If the LLM requests a tool call, executes it server-side (Airtable read/write), feeds the result back to the LLM, and repeats until the LLM produces a final spoken reply — all within a single patient turn
+3. If the LLM requests a tool call, executes it server-side, feeds the result back to the LLM, and repeats until the LLM produces a final spoken reply — all within a single patient turn
 4. Sends the final text tokens to Conversation Relay with `last=true` to signal end of turn
 5. If the patient interrupts mid-response, stops streaming and discards buffered tokens